prettier/prettier/docs/plugins.md

 });
 ```

-This will resolve a plugin relative to the current working direcrory.
+This will resolve a plugin relative to the current working directory.